-© European Telecommunications Standards Institute 2010.
+© European Telecommunications Standards Institute 2012.
 All rights reserved.

-DECTTM, PLUGTESTSTM, UMTSTM, TIPHONTM, the TIPHON logo and the ETSI logo are Trade Marks of ETSI registered for the benefit of its Members.
+DECTTM, PLUGTESTSTM, UMTSTM and the ETSI logo are Trade Marks of ETSI registered for the benefit of its Members.
+3GPPTM and LTETM are Trade Marks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.

-3GPPTM is a Trade Mark of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.
-LTETM is a Trade Mark of ETSI currently being registered for the benefit of its Members and of the 3GPP Organizational Partners.
 GSM® and the GSM logo are Trade Marks registered and owned by the GSM Association.